dendronhq/dendron-site/vault/dendron.topic.pod.v2.md

 - **publish** your notes from Dendron to any existing location

 To access pods, Dendron exposes three commands:
-- `Dendron: Pod Import`: imports notes
+- `Dendron: Import Pod`: imports notes
-- `Dendron: Pod Export`: export notes
+- `Dendron: Export Pod`: export notes
-- `Dendron: Pod Publish`: publish notes
+- `Dendron: Publish Pod`: publish notes

 **NOTE**: not all pods will expose all three commands.
 Each pod implementation can choose to implement any subset of the three commands.